AudayBerro/automatedParaphrase/README.md

 # Automated Paraphrasing Tool

 We offer a tool to automatically generate paraphrases.
 The tool first generate paraphrases, remove semantically irrelevant and de-duplicate paraphrases by applying **cosine similarity** on **word embedding vector** of different embedding model as proposed by Parikh[[1]](#1).
+The pipeline can be run through a command line see `section 6` or by using the pipeline web interface see `section5`.

 ## Features